 A note on ages.
 I've only included an age recommendation, when I think it is particularly useful.
 Otherwise the books are accessible for anyone ages 3 and up, but best for ages 4 and up.

 Not My Idea: A Book about Whiteness

 by Anastasia Higginbotham

 Okay, white folks, if you are really serious about teaching your kids to be anti-racist, this book is for you.
 It spells it out and treats kids with the respect they deserve.
 Kids see things, they know things and trying to hide the way power structures operate from them is insulting.
 If we want to foster an anti-bias attitude, we must first recognize our own biases.
-Higginbotham’s essential book helps kids understand the concept of privilege, how it affects them, and offers hope that they have the ability to change it.
-You can watch the video below of Jim Jimerson reading the book and offering up some good commentary for children.
+Higginbotham's essential book helps kids understand the concept of privilege, how it affects them, and offers hope that they have the ability to change it.
+You can watch this video of Jim Jimerson reading the book and offering up some good commentary for children.
 Ages 5 and up.

 by Christian Robinson